zq1412/Deep_Learning_Spring_2022/README.md

 ## Final Project

 My final project involved evaluating different types of optimizers on the LeNET-5 Neural Network using MNIST data.
 The optimizers I evaluated were stochastic gradient descent, mini-batch gradient descent, RMSProp, and AdaGrad.
+I have also included my final report for the project as well labeled "final_report.pdf.

-## Homework 1
+## Neural Network Recognizing Handwritten Digits

-Buliding a fully-connected layer based NN to recognize handwritten digits - Details of assignment in pdf in "Homework 2" folder.
+Built a fully-connected layer based NN to recognize handwritten digits.

-## Homework 2
+## LeNet For Colorful Image Classification

-Building LeNet for colorful image classification for the CIFAR-10 colorful image dataset -  Details of assignment in pdf in "Homework 3" folder.
+Built the LeNet network for colorful image classification for the CIFAR-10 colorful image dataset.